 If you qualify for SSDI and/or SSI, you likely qualify for the Supplemental Nutrition Assistance (SNAP) program.
 Check in your state for specific eligibility requirements.

 Disabled persons may be able to get housing and rental assistance through the US Department of Housing and Urban Development (HUD).
 Applications can be made in your county of residence.

 Find out if your disabling condition qualifies you for Social Security Disability benefits in a free consultation with one of our skilled SSDI attorneys.
 Our team is dedicated to helping people just like you that need assistance because of a disabling injury or condition.
 You have enough to worry about – let us help you get the assistance you deserve.
 Call or contact us online today to schedule your free SSD consultation.

 If you believe you may qualify for SSDI and do not have an attorney, call 770-881-7171 or complete our online contact form.
-Our skilled SSD attorneys genuinely enjoy helping people find the help they need to live their best life.
+Our skilled Georgia Social Security Disability Attorneys genuinely enjoy helping people find the help they need to live their best life.
 Call or contact us online today to schedule your free consultation for SSDI or SSI!